Merging Rate of Opinions via Optimal Transport on Random Measures: Merging rate of Bayesian nonparametric models

-Corollary~\ref{th:dp_merging} states that there will always be merging of opinions, and provides us with the merging rate of $1/n$, which holds independently from the choice of parameters $(\alpha_i,P_0^i)$.
-Moreover, thanks to Proposition~\ref{th:wass_dp_posteriori} we can also study the \emph{starting time} of the merging, which highlights a different behaviour for the jump and the atom component, as detailed below.
+Theorem~\ref{th:dp_merging} states that there will always be merging of opinions, and provides us with the merging rate of $1/n$, which holds independently of the choice of parameters $(\alpha_i,P_0^i)$ and independently of the dimension of the space $\mathbb{X}$.
+Tracking down the multiplicative constants in the proof of Theorem~\ref{th:dp_merging}, we actually prove the upper bound

+Thus, even if the difference in the priors (measured by $\Wt (P_0^1, P_0^2)$ and $|\alpha_2 - \alpha_1|$) does not affect the rate, it influences the premultiplicative factor.
+Moreover, thanks to Proposition~\ref{th:wass_dp_posteriori} we can also study the \emph{starting time} of the merging, which highlights a different behavior for the jump and the atom component, as discussed in the remainder of this section.

 Point 1. of Proposition~\ref{th:wass_dp_posteriori} states that the jump component $\mathcal{J}$ decreases steadily in $n$, that is, the merging starts with the first observation (time 1).
 We illustrate this behavior in Figure~\ref{fig:post_gammaGamma_jumps}, where without loss of generality we fix $\alpha=1$ and plot the value of $\mathcal{J}$ as a function of $n$, for different values of $\alpha_2$, together with the upper bound \eqref{eq:dp_posterior_bound}, which becomes asymptotically exact as $n \to + \infty$, as stated in point 3. of Proposition~\ref{th:wass_dp_posteriori}.

-As for the atom component $\mathcal{A}$, this can show different behaviours depending on the parameters $(\alpha_i,P_0^i)$, as showcased by the study of the upper bounds in point 4. of Proposition~\ref{th:wass_dp_posteriori}.
+As for the atom component $\mathcal{A}$, this can show different behaviors depending on the parameters $(\alpha_i,P_0^i)$, as showcased by the study of the upper bounds in point 4. of Proposition~\ref{th:wass_dp_posteriori}.
 In particular, if $\alpha_1 = \alpha_2 = \alpha$,

-Thus in this scenario $\mathcal{A}$ steadily decreases as $n$ increases, that is, the merging of the atoms starts at time 1.
+Thus, in this scenario $\mathcal{A}$ steadily decreases as $n$ increases, that is, the merging of the atoms starts at time 1.
 The left panel of Figure~\ref{fig:gammaGammaPosterioriAtoms} validates it numerically by taking $\alpha_1 = \alpha_2 = \alpha$ for different values of $\alpha$, $P_0^1$ and $P_0^2$ Gaussian distributions with different mean and same variance, and i.i.d. observations from a Poisson distribution.

 If on the other hand $P^1_0 = P^2_0$,